 Biology and Life Sciences

 Do you have a desire to worship your Creator through studying and applying the sciences?
-If so, then the Cedarville University's Biology and Life Sciences Programs may be the place for you.
+If so, then Cedarville University's biology and life sciences programs in the School of Science and Mathematics may be the place for you.

 Cedarville University offers several degrees options in the biological sciences: